OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0079.md

 **With an iOS developer account:**

 If you've developed and deployed iOS apps with Xcode before, you already have your own code-signing certificate installed.
-Use the @@@security command (macOS only) to list your signing identities:
+Use the #MASTG-TOOL-0063 command (macOS only) to list your signing identities:

 ```bash
 $ security find-identity -v